 Then we would put a call out on social media for anyone that may know of a family who otherwise would not have a Thanksgiving of their own.
 We then would use the donations to grocery shop for everything the families would need to cook their very own Thanksgiving meal at home with their loved ones, because let's face it, that's the best part of Thanksgiving!
 We would provide a Turkey, roasting pan, potatoes, stuffing, veggies, yams, gravy, rolls, pie and even treats for the family dog if they had one.
 After we shopped, we would assemble the meals and deliver them.

-So, that is exactly what I have done the past 2 years since she has been gone, except on a much bigger scale!
+So, that is exactly what I have done the past 3 years since she has been gone, except on a much bigger scale!
 With the help of amazing friends and Family, we have raised enough money to help over 65 families have a Thanksgiving meals in 2018 and 2019!
+In 2021 we served over 125 families on the Treasure Coast by providing them Thanksgiving baskets!

 I sincerely hope that these meals will bring the joy of Thanksgiving into family homes.
 I hope they enjoy every moment of Thanksgiving with their loved ones.